eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/connect/prepareInfrastructure.md

 In order to run the TXD on your local machine, please make sure the following preconditions are met.

-- Have a local Kubernetes runtime ready.
+- Have a local Kubernetes runtime ready
 - Have kubectl installed
 - Minkube is installed
 - you have a web browser